 The Nuremberg trials saw the unprecedented international indictment of Nazi officials, across all ranks, for their role in the Holocaust.

-Following the atrocities carried out by the Nazis during World War II, the victors, the Allied powers, believed justice needed to be served to those responsible for the planning and execution of the Holocaust.
+Following the atrocities carried out by the Nazis during World War II, the Allied powers believed justice needed to be served to those responsible for the planning and execution of the Holocaust.
 Out of this desire for justice, the Nuremberg trials were born, during which hundreds of Nazi war criminals were brought to court.

 This was no easy feat, however.
 An international trial of this scale had never been attempted and there was no precedent upon which the Allies could build a framework or foundation for this method of justice.
 After months of negotiations and planning, the Nuremberg trials did eventually accomplish their goal of punishing Nazis — though only partially.